Image

 Learn More

-Many offices love to meet potential patients through public screenings.
+Many offices love to meet potential patients through public chiropractic screenings.
 But what is a screening?
 Is it legal or is it an inducement?
 And what’s the purpose of doing a Chiropractic Screening for marketing purposes?
 The definition of a Screening, courtesy of our friends at Screening Experts, is: a process of surveying and evaluating an individual in order to detect distinct warning signs or symptoms of specific non-optimum physical conditions, the results of which action are:

 • Detection and intervention early enough to allow recommended treatment to be most effective